 Pros and cons of pet insurance

 With the cost of some treatments reaching the thousands, you could end up with a hefty out-of-pocket bill without insurance.
-That said, a policy doesn’t cover every expense and involves shelling out cash up front.
-Consider the benefits and drawbacks of getting coverage for your pet:
+That said, a policy doesn’t cover every expense and involves shelling out some cash upfront.

 - You could save hundreds or thousands.
-A serious illness or injury could dent your bank account significantly without pet insurance.
+A serious illness or injury could hurt your finances without pet insurance backing you.

-- You can take care of common illnesses.
+- Takes care of common illnesses.
 You can go to the vet for common problems like vomiting, instead of waiting for the problem to sort itself out.

-- You can get expensive treatments you wouldn’t have considered before.
-Insurance can help you afford that surgery or therapy you would have declined because of finances that could improve your pet’s quality of life.
+- Get expensive treatments you wouldn’t have considered before.
+Insurance can help you afford surgery or therapy you would have declined because of finances that could improve your pet’s quality of life.

-- You get peace of mind about serious incidents.
+- Have peace of mind about serious incidents.
 Any savings you put aside might not cover vet bills if an incident happens tomorrow.

-- You pay more up front.
+- Upfront costs.
 Along with a monthly premium, you pay vet bills from your own wallet first.
 Then, you get reimbursed by insurance.

-- You have to watch waiting periods.
+- Waiting periods may apply.
 Most policies have 14- to 30-day waiting periods for accidents or illnesses.
-They may have longer waiting periods up to a year for certain conditions like hip dysplasia.
+Some plans may have waiting periods up to a year for certain conditions like hip dysplasia.

-- You won’t get a full refund.
+- No full refunds.
 You’ll pay a share of the cost, such as 20%, while your insurer pays the rest after your deductible.

 - Exclusions apply.
 The fine print varies from policy to policy.
 But pre-existing and other specified conditions might not get coverage.